Caso Avícola Villalobos

 Procedural Context

-The criminal complaint Villamorey filed against Judge Le Ferrec for alleged abuse of authority was archived by the Anti-Corruption Prosecutor's Office, which found no criminal conduct.
-Lisa, S.A., in turn, filed a criminal complaint for judicial intimidation against Villamorey, which was admitted by the Prosecutor's Office, on the basis that the filing of the criminal complaint against the judge constituted an act of intimidation aimed at altering judicial decisions adverse to the defendant.
+The criminal complaint Villamorey filed against Judge Le Ferrec for alleged abuse of authority was archived by the Anti-Corruption Prosecutor's Office in <doc id="pty-202200067006-2023-04-23-a" /> of April 23, 2023, which found no criminal conduct.
+Lisa, S.A., in turn, filed a criminal complaint for judicial intimidation against Villamorey, admitted by the same Prosecutor's Office in <doc id="pty-202200070875-2023-05-29-a" /> of May 29, 2023, on the basis that the complaint against the judge constituted an act of intimidation aimed at altering judicial decisions adverse to the defendant.

 Ruling